AskXclaim/FizzBuzzChallenge/Readme.md

 ## Requirement
-The projects are written using C#, .Net 6.0 so to try it out you will need to have the .Net 6.0 install.
+The projects are written using C#, .Net 6.0 so to try it out you will need to have the [.Net 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) for your respective operating system installed.

 ### Instructions
 * Clone the solution